<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 In the 1930s, symptoms started emerging in workers in the form of painful black bubbling of the skin, sometimes resulting in liver failure without a known cause.
 Chemicals were unregulated and unsafe work conditions were the norm.
 Laws were not typically designed to protect the worker, and industry often won out over safety.
 Stricken workers were typically poor and didn't have money for treatment or investigation beyond the evident symptoms, if that.

 After the 1979 ban, items that contained PCB that were disposed of improperly may have resulted in leaks.
 When these items are crushed, toxins are released into the soil and eventually the water supply.
 When burned, the toxins make their way into the air.
 PCBs contaminate rain and snowfall and travel great distances through rivers.
-PCBs accumulate in food crops and animals consumed by humans.
+PCB hazards accumulate in food crops and animals consumed by humans.
 Whether you work around PCBs or not, you may have been contaminated.

 Though PCBs were banned more than three decades ago, this toxin is slow to degrade and we are still at risk.